 By Becky Harding, CPCU, Director of Work Truck Total Protect

-JD Fulwiler & Co.
-Insurance developed the Work Truck Total Protect program to provide the industry with underwriting, risk assessment and loss prevention services.
+As NTEA’s preferred insurance agency, JD Fulwiler & Co Insurance developed the Work Truck Total Protect program to provide the industry with underwriting, risk assessment and loss prevention services.
 JD Fulwiler will shop among many top insurance carriers with which it does business to find a coverage solution that best meets your needs.
-Learn more at ntea.com/partnerships or call 800-441-6832.
+Learn more about this program at ntea.com/partnerships or call 800-441-6832.